sageyu123/EOVSA_flarelist_science/README.md

 # EOVSA Flare List Science Repository

-This repository contains tools for identifying and visualizing joint flare events recorded by EOVSA (Expanded Owens Valley Solar Array) and STIX (Spectrometer/Telescope for Imaging X-rays).
+This repository contains tools for identifying and visualizing joint flare events recorded by EOVSA and Solar Orbiter/STIX.
 It facilitates the comparison and analysis of flare characteristics captured by both instruments.

 ## Repository Structure